About the EIS Alumni Association

 Our commitment to the EIS Program

 Alumni play a critical role in carrying out treasured EIS traditions and training the next generation of EIS Officers.
-We are proud to engage in broader recruitment efforts for the EIS Program by supporting the development of new recruitment materials, sponsoring regional recruitment events, and utilizing our diverse alumni pool to speak at local residencies, academic institutions, and national conferences.EISAA also supports several prestigious awards at EIS conference, including the Alexander D. Langmuir Prize, named in honor of the beloved founder of the EIS Program and awarded to an outstanding manuscript completed during EIS; the Distinguished Friend of EIS Awardhonoring an individual who has provided exceptional mentoring and support to EIS Officers; the Donald C. Mackel Memorial Award recognizing the EIS investigation that best exemplifies collaborative work between epidemiology and laboratory science; the J. Virgil Peavy Memorial Award, named in honor of a distinguished CDC statistician and EIS mentor and recognizing the investigation that most effectively uses innovative statistical and epidemiologic methods; and the EIS Champion Award, initiated in 2013 in honor of Dr. Steven B. Thacker, an inspirational leader who championed the EIS Program and its Officers throughout his career.
+We are proud to engage in broader recruitment efforts for the EIS Program by supporting the development of new recruitment materials, sponsoring regional recruitment events, and utilizing our diverse alumni pool to speak at local residencies, academic institutions, and national conferences.EISAA also supports several prestigious awards at EIS conference, including the Alexander D. Langmuir Prize, named in honor of the beloved founder of the EIS Program and awarded to an outstanding manuscript completed during EIS; the Distinguished Friend of EIS Award honoring an individual recognized for his or her valued contributions that have made an important difference to the health, welfare and happiness of EIS Officers and the EIS Program; the Donald C. Mackel Memorial Award recognizing the EIS investigation that best exemplifies collaborative work between epidemiology and laboratory science; the J. Virgil Peavy Memorial Award, named in honor of a distinguished CDC statistician and EIS mentor and recognizing the investigation that most effectively uses innovative statistical and epidemiologic methods; and the Stephen B. Thacker Excellence in Mentoring Award, initiated in 2013 in honor of Dr. Steven B. Thacker, an inspirational leader who championed the EIS Program and its Officers throughout his career, awarded to an individual who is an inspiration to the EIS community and exhibits unwavering commitment to the EIS Program, officers, and alumni through demonstrated excellence in applied epidemiology training, mentoring, and building public health capacity.
 Each year, EISAA also provides competitive travel scholarships for prospective applicants to attend the EIS Conference through the David J. Sencer Scholarships.

 Our structure and governance